effron/DOMSnake/README.md

 DOMSnake
 ========

-App Academy Week 6 Day 3 classwork, classic snake game using JQUery
+Classic snake game using jQUery.

 ##SNAKE

 To install, download this repository to your computer, and open index.html in your browser.

+Or, play it at [http://harriseffron.com/domsnake/](http://harriseffron.com/domsnake/)

 ###Playing instructions